-B. High School Grade Point Average

-- 1. Grade Point Averages (GPAs) will be calculated and reported at regular intervals on both a periodic and cumulative basis.
+- B. High School Grade Point Average - 1.
+GPAs will be calculated and reported at regular intervals on both a periodic and cumulative basis.
 The following guidelines will be used in calculating GPAs: - a.
 The GPA for a marking period will be determined by adding each course's total quality points and dividing the sum by the number of attempted credits. - b.
 The cumulative GPA will be determined by multiplying the quality points for the final grade earned for each course by the credits assigned to the course, summing the results, and dividing by the total of the credits assigned to the courses taken. - c.
 For students earning a Certificate of Program Completion, the GPA will be determined by all courses the student is enrolled in, since this student is not earning high school credits. - 2.
 Both cumulative unweighted and weighted GPAs will be calculated for all students at the end of each marking period. - 3.
 Weighted GPAs will be based on course level, with additional quality points added to designated courses. - 4.
-For students graduating in 2021 or later, a cumulative unweighted and weighted GPA will be calculated. - 5.
-Students must earn a grade of A, B, or C in a GT or AP course in order to earn the weighted designation of 1.0 additional quality point per credit.
-Students must earn a grade of A, B, or C in an Honors course in order to earn the weighted designation of .5 additional quality point per credit.
+Students must earn a grade of A, B, or C in a gifted & talented (GT) or advanced placement (AP) course in order to earn the weighted designation of 1.0 additional quality point per credit.
+Students must earn a grade of A, B, or C in an Honors course in order to earn the weighted designation of 0.5 additional quality point per credit.
 Students taking a dual enrollment course in a post-secondary institution for dual credit will receive the weighting for the highest possible equivalent offered by HCPSS, using the chart below.
 The following chart summarizes quality points for weighted GPA purposes, where applicable:

 AP and G/T Honors Regular

-A 5.0 4.5 4.0
+Α 5.0 4.5 4.0

 В 4.0 3.5 3.0

-C 3.0 2.5 2.0
+С 3.0 2.5 2.0

 D 1.0 1.0 1.0

-E 0 0 0
+Ε 0 0 0